How To Block IP Address in WordPress? (Ban spam and hack attacks)

 Using WordPress comments blacklist to prevent spam comments

-Your WordPress dashboard has an option to blacklist certain comments, which prevents the commenter from leaving more comments on your website.
+Your WordPress dashboard has an option to blacklist certain comments, which prevents the commenter from leaving more comments on your website and stops spam comments.

 To use the option, follow the below steps for blocking IP addresses in WordPress: